daniyalumer/image-gen-google-sheets/README.md

 ## How It Works

-1. The script authenticates with Google APIs
+1. The script authenticates with Google APIs using a service account
 2. Reads yoga pose data from the specified Google Sheet
 3. For each pose:
    - Crafts an optimized prompt based on style, background color, theme, and pose name